 Cummins Memorial Theological Seminary (CMTS)

-Please note: that the Deaconess candidacy process is separate from the seminary application process.
+Please note that the Deaconess candidacy process is separate from the seminary application process.
 A seminary degree is not required for candidacy, nor does completion of a seminary program guarantee that a woman will be Set Apart.
+Also, although seminaries offer courses to prepare men and women to serve Christ, the processes for Ordination and Setting Apart fall under the auspices of the Church, not the seminary.